matlab-deep-learning/Cone-Detection-Using-Deep-Learning-for-Formula-Student-Driverless/README.md

 ## License
 <!--- Make sure you have a License.txt within your Repo --->

-The license is available in the `License.txt` file in this GitHub repository.
+The license is available in the `license.txt` file in this GitHub repository.

 ## Community Support
 [MATLAB Central](https://www.mathworks.com/matlabcentral)